-Safeguarding allegations or concerns (no matter how small) may be made against a member of staff, a volunteer, a Governor, a pupil, parent or other person connected to the School.
+Safeguarding allegations or concerns may be made against a member of staff, a volunteer, a governor, a pupil, parent or other person connected to the School.
 Safeguarding allegations or concerns against staff will be dealt with according to the statutory guidance set out in Part 4 of KCSiE and section two of the DDSCP (formerly DSCB) procedures Allegations Against Professionals.
-It will be followed in respect of all cases in which it is alleged that a teacher or member of staff (including a volunteer) has:
+It will be followed in respect of all cases in which it is alleged that a teacher or member of staff (including a supply teacher, volunteer or contractor) has: